Tips for a successful visit to the International Spy Museum.

 - The use of umbrella strollers with standing dimensions no larger than 29”L x 18.5”W x 43” H are permitted within the International Spy Museum.
 Large strollers may be stored in the Cloak Room located in the Museum Lobby before entering the exhibit areas.
 However, this room is not supervised and the Museum does not assume responsibility for lost or stolen items.

-- Good spies travel lightly, please limit the number and size of the items you bring.
+- Good spies travel lightly, so please limit the number and size of the items you bring.
 A limited number of free storage lockers are available on a first come, first served basis.
-Large items, such as luggage, is not permitted in the permanent exhibition.
+Large items, such as luggage, are not permitted in the permanent exhibition.

 - Only Spy Museum personnel can give tours in the exhibition.

 - Non-flash photography is allowed during your exhibition surveillance (unless specifically noted in the exhibition).
 Commercial photography and videography must be approved in advance by our Communications staff.

 - All groups must book through group sales and follow all Museum group policies and procedures.